top of page

 1 Timothy 2:14

 The result of the second lie is that righteous Christians are being deceived, and while this does not affect their salvation (which is dependent on faith in Jesus Christ) it does mean that their faith in God’s word is undermined and those outside of the Christian family are rejecting Bible teaching in the mistaken belief that science has proved it to be a book of unscientific myths.
-They are righteous because their sins have been removed by the finished work of Jesus Christ.
+Christians are righteous because their sins have been removed by the finished work of Jesus Christ.

 So making the days of Genesis one anything other than 24 hours undermines trust in the validity of the whole Bible, because it contradicts so many other passages, as we have seen; and those on the outside of the church, quite understandably, say